waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Process Improvement (Turn 18842)
 - Acknowledged repeated failures to update notepad.
 Will prioritize immediate, small, successful edits to ensure data hygiene before proceeding with gameplay goals.
   - Stepping on other twig piles (17, 28 and 18, 28) while the bird is despawned does not make it reappear.
+  - Talking to the apprentice at (7, 28) after the Farfetch'd has despawned does not reset the puzzle; he only repeats his initial dialogue.
+(Verified Turn 19079)